Shredder (Teenage Mutant Ninja Turtles): IDW Publishing

-In Issue #50, Shredder faced Splinter and the turtles in a final battle which he lost and briefly admitted his faults and also making Karai the new head of the Foot Clan in the event of his death.
+In Issue #50, the Shredder faced Splinter and the turtles in a final battle which he lost and briefly admitted his faults and also making Karai the new head of the Foot Clan in the event of his death.
 Splinter then retaliated by slashing deep into the back of his head with his sword, killing Shredder instantly.

 After his death, Shredder's body is kept in a crypt that is guarded by Jennika who was assigned by Hamato Yoshi in order to learn humility.
-Shredder's tomb is eventually desecrated by the witch Kitsune who plans to revive Oroku Saki in order to restore order to the Foot Clan but Splinter knew this and keeps the skull to foil her attempts.
+His tomb is eventually desecrated by the witch Kitsune who plans to revive Oroku Saki in order to restore order to the Foot Clan but Splinter knew this and keeps the skull to foil her attempts.

-Shredder would reappear in the miniseries Shredder in Hell.
-In this series, Shredder is in the afterlife and descends into the underworld trying to find the truth of his own soul meanwhile Kitsune uses his corpse to summon her father as his host.
-Shredder also fought his past life Takeshi Tasuo in his inner conflict until Splinter/Hamato Yoshi later shows up to help him against the forces of Hell.
+The Shredder would reappear in the miniseries Shredder in Hell.
+In this series, he is in the afterlife and descends into the underworld trying to find the truth of his own soul meanwhile Kitsune uses his corpse to summon her father as his host.
+The Shredder also fought his past life Takeshi Tasuo in his inner conflict until Splinter/Hamato Yoshi later shows up to help him against the forces of Hell.

-At the time when Mutant Town was established when Old Hob detonated a mutagen bomb the day when Baxter Stockman became the Mayor of New York City, Oroku Saki resurfaces and saves April from some mutant eels that were offspring of the Slithery.
+Weeks before Mutant Town was established, Old Hob detonated a mutagen bomb the day Baxter Stockman became the Mayor of New York City, Oroku Saki resurfaces and saves April from a group of mutant eels, who are the offspring of the Slithery.

-Saki later appears in Old Hob's lair, where Old Hob and Man Ray do not recognize him.
-He frees the weasel children and disappears when he sees Raphael approaching.

-As Raphael takes the time to reminisce about Splinter, Saki watches him from afar.

 In Teenage Mutant Ninja Turtles: Urban Legends, the IDW-published colorized reprint and later completion of the previously unfinished Teenage Mutant Ninja Turtles, Volume 3 by Image Comics, it was revealed that Amai, the daughter of Karai, is Lady Shredder.

 In The Last Ronin five issue miniseries, Oroku Hiroto, Saki's grandson and Karai's son, becomes the new Shredder and is the main villain of the miniseries.